 - advising school staff and parents on ways to support health care for students with identified health conditions or difficulties

-- supporting identified school promotion strategies in order to promote students healthy lifestyle behaviours based on the needs of the school community, with a particular focus on prevention of obesity, cardiovascular disease, diabetes and the promotion of social and mental health
+- supporting identified school strategies in order to promote students healthy lifestyle behaviours based on the needs of the school community with a particular focus on prevention of obesity, cardiovascular disease, diabetes and the promotion of social and mental health

 The School Psychologists, Chaplains, Year Coordinators, First Aid Officer and Nurses provide emotional/social support for students with psychological, emotional, spiritual or social health issues.
 Liaison with families and referrals occur as required.

 School facilities are for the provision of basic first aid only and do not allow for sick or injured students to remain at school.
-Parents/guardians will be notified when students are unable to remain at school and will be responsible for their transport to home or hospital for care.
-Should an ambulance be required, the costs are the responsibility of parents/guardians.
+Parents/guardians will be notified when students are unable to remain at school and will be responsible for their transport to home or hospital.
+If an ambulance is required, the costs are the responsibility of parents/guardians.